 - Still not sure?
 Read the comments on this page – there are so many questions that have been asked and answered!
 Or use the search box for further discussions on a wide range of materials.
 You can also look for the relevant MSDS (Material Safety Data Sheet) relating to the product or item you are reusing.
 This site provides free MSDS information and is one source you can check.
-You can find out more about specific materials such as terracotta, concrete and plastic in Choosing A Container – the Pros and Cons or leave a comment and I’ll try and check it out for you.
+You can find out more about specific materials such as terracotta, concrete and plastic in Choosing A Container – the Pros and Cons.

 No matter how appealing the container looks, please consider carefully whether it could leach residues into the soil before planting directly into it.

 If you have found the perfect planter but still have concerns over whether it’s safe to plant in, here’s an easy solution.

-With a little creative thinking, you may be able to still use it as a ‘Cachepot’ – an outer decorative or ornamental container used to conceal a smaller pot plant.
+With a little creative thinking, you may be able to still use it as a ‘Cachepot.’
+This is an outer decorative or ornamental container used to conceal a smaller pot plant.
 Cachepot comes from the French word cacher, to hide + pot, pot.